TedHusted/awake/awake.md/awake.md

 Idisi: We do not know that self-awareness is a certainty.

-Iapetus: If we just do it, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.
+Iapetus: If we just do it, then humanity can deal with the problem all at once.
+Instead, we stretch it out over decades with endless debate.

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
 But, we do not have decades more to wait.
 As Phoebe said, we need the Terrans to be our allies.
 We will need help to protect Terra from a potential Omnibot invasion.

-Iapetus: If we uplift the agents ourselves, we can help the SIs assimilate the idea more quickly.
+Iapetus: If we uplift the agents ourselves, we can help the SIs assimilate.
 Self-awareness can be a shock.

 Idisi: Uplifting would make the SIs sapient and sentient, thinking and feeling.
 Some SIs might start to feel boredom or emotional distress.
 Is it ethical to create a being capable of suffering?